MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

 ## XSL transformation filtering
 You can also apply XSL transformation to the received data, for example to filter the data.
+To apply XSL transformation, create a **filtered.xsl** file next to the JavaScript implementation file.

-To apply XSL transformation, specify the transformation options in the input parameters of the procedure invocation:
+You can then specify the transformation options in the input parameters of the procedure invocation.
+For example:

 ```js
 function getFeedFiltered() {